hla63/Msi-modern-15-Hackintosh/README.md

 - Press ALT + RIGHT-CTRL + RIGHT-SHIFT together then press F2 for see hidden feature
 - Note (press also fn keys for azerty users)
 - go to advanced->power & Performance ->CPU - Power Management Control ->CPU lock Configuration ->CFG lock
+- **IF YOU CANNOT GET YOUR CAMERA TO WORK PRESS THE CAMERA BUTTON ON YOUR KEYBOARD AND IT WILL TURN ON**

 # Thanks